refractionPOINT/lce_doc/docs/lc_adapter.md

 The data ingested can then parsed/mapped into JSON in the cloud by LimaCharlie according to the parameters you provided.

+We provide built-in parsing/mapping for many popular formats (called `platform`) like:
+* Google Cloud Platform audit logs
+* AWS Cloud Trail logs
+* CarbonBlack EDR
+* 1password event logs

+The adapter also provides you with the ability to define custom parsing/mapping yourself.

 ## Usage

 The adapter can be used to access many different sources and many different event types.
 The main mechanisms specifying the source and type of events are: